 - Landscape fabric creates a physical barrier that stops weed seeds from sprouting and growing through mulch

-- You’ll never have to see the weeds that try to sprout, thanks to your landscape fabric.
+- You’ll never have to see the weeds that try to sprout, or have to pull them, thanks to your landscape fabric.

 Your soil can contain thousands of weeds seeds waiting for the perfect conditions to sprout.
 By laying landscape fabric over the ground before mulching your playground, you stop all these seeds from sprouting.